 To address this, Habitat for Humanity Kenya partnered with the local administration in three villages to rehabilitate their water points.
 These are underground springs that had experienced blockage due to siltation and lack of servicing, hence could not supply enough water for the community members.

 Below is a before and after photo of Habitat Kenya’s rehabilitation work.

 Impact of the rehabilitated water points to the community:

 There is enough clean water for the community.

-Women no longer wake up very early at 3.00 am to trek for long distances looking for water.
+Women no longer walk for long distances to fetch water.
 Their security is also assured since the water points are located close by.

 Before rehabilitation of the water points, the community would fetch water from the ground using bowls but after the rehabilitation they now fetch water directly from pipes which makes it safer for drinking.